A Problem-Oriented Taxonomy of Evaluation Metrics for Time Series Anomaly Detection: Experiments

-To further assess \emph{gaming resistance}, an \textbf{Oracle Attack} mechanism is introduced, simulating an adversarial detector that knows ground truth and manipulates predictions to maximize the target metric.
-A hill-climbing search is applied under an alarm-rate constraint $\|\hat{y}\|_1 \le \alpha L$ ($\alpha = 0.1$) to iteratively perturb predictions for maximizing $M(y, \hat{y})$.
-If a metric can be easily inflated through such manipulation, its evaluation reliability is questionable.
-Final anomaly scores are sampled as:
+To further assess \emph{gaming resistance}, an \textbf{Oracle Attack} mechanism is introduced, simulating an adversarial detector that exploits ground truth knowledge to maximize the target metric.
+Three complementary attack strategies are employed, generating a total of five adversarial predictions per dataset:

+\begin{enumerate} \item \textbf{Oracle Hill-Climbing} ($\times 1$) — A greedy search that initializes a random alarm set under an alarm-rate constraint $\|\hat{y}\|_1 \le 0.05 L$ and iteratively moves or flips alarm positions to maximize pointwise $F_1$, running for 500 iterations.

+\item \textbf{Boundary-Aware} ($\times 3$) — For each ground-truth anomaly segment, alarms are concentrated within a narrow window ($\pm 2$--$5$ points) around the segment boundaries.
+Three bias levels $b \in \{0.5, 0.7, 0.9\}$ control the probability of placing alarms at each boundary, producing predictions that partially overlap with true events but provide minimal interior coverage.
+This specifically targets metrics that are lenient toward boundary-adjacent detections.

+\item \textbf{Overlap-Aware} ($\times 1$) — Within each ground-truth segment, a small number of short alarm windows (length $\approx 3$) are placed with 30\% probability per candidate position, creating sparse partial overlaps.
+This targets metrics that reward any overlap with true segments regardless of coverage quality. \end{enumerate}